 The BWA are signatories to the Excise Alliance with HMRC, dedicated to developing co-operative approaches leading to detection of smugglers and fraudsters.
 We are also signatories to a MoU which was introduced to develop and promote a framework for cooperation between our members and HMRC

-A number of seminars have been organised by the BWA to allow members and HMRC representatives to discuss topics relevant to our industry.
+A regular number of meetings and seminars are organised, by the BWA, to allow members and HMRC representatives to discuss topics relevant to our industry.

-We actively engage with HMRC on matters affecting our sector such as Brexit and legislating changes along with keeping an eye on existing processes that need attention such as approvals and SEED.
+We also have regular engagements, with HMRC, on matters affecting our sector such as Brexit, VAT and Customs & Excise legislating changes, along with keeping an eye on existing processes that need attention such as Excise & Customs approvals, SEED and more.

-Members of the BWA were instrumental in advising and supporting HMRC in preparation of the revised Public Notice 197 “Warehousing and Duty Suspension”.
+Members of the BWA were instrumental in advising and supporting HMRC in preparation of the revised Excise Notice 197 “Excise Goods – Holding and Movement”.

-The BWA is a non-profit membership based association established in 1885 which provides a professional service to its members and related organisations specifically involved in bonded warehousing.
+The BWA is a non-profit membership based association, established in 1885, which provides a professional service to its members and related organisations specifically involved in Customs and Excise warehousing.

 As a member you can expect the following benefits:

 The BWA has over 80 companies as members throughout the UK and has established very close links to Government, regulatory bodies and other Associations.
 The BWA will engage on a strategic and partnership level to ensure that its members have a powerful voice which is acknowledged and listened to along with a consistent approach and vehicle to influence future policy.

 Members will have prompt access to all relevant information that affects their Customs or Excise warehouse status and have a forum to share and benchmark.
 The opportunity to influence policy and shape the future is there as the BWA are amongst a select group that is sought out by HMRC for its views and assessment of issues impacting the industry.